-Price wars: Waitomo pumps offer Kiwis petrol below $2 per litre
+Price wars: Waitomo pumps offer Kiwis petrol under $2 per litre

 "That's the 12th price cut that we have had in a row in the past month."

-He also said that "commodity prices globally are continuing to fall and on top of that the New Zealand exchange rate is improving, so we are getting a double benefit."
+He also said that "commodity prices globally are continuing to fall and on top of that the New Zealand exchange rate is improving, so we are getting a double benefit".

-"Compared to a month ago, motorist will certainly be feeling a lot more relief seeing the prices today and considering how far they have fallen and how fast which they might continue to."
+"Compared to a month ago, motorists will certainly be feeling a lot more relief seeing the prices today and considering how far they have fallen and how fast which they might continue to."

 Waitomo group managing director Jimmy Ormsby said conditions were right for this kind of promotion.